Gunung Salahutu – Gunung Simalopu

 After heavy rain the river may be difficult to cross, but even during the dry season you may very well have to take off your shoes and socks and wade across so be prepared!
 The trail now ascends steeply and is muddy and covered is thick roots which can make things a bit difficult.
 However, once above 500 metres elevation the temperature gets a little lower and you start to sweat less!
 The sound of the river still reverberates long after leaving it and when you reach a sign at 689m the trail is very close to another smaller river.
 This is the final source of water on the hike.

-The descent takes about 3 and a half hours.
+The descent from Salahutu peak takes about 3 and a half hours.
 Local hikers like to bathe in the Waai Tosoi river on the way down – a good way to cool off before the final 90 minutes through plantation back to the main road.

 Trail Map